Doudou Copa: Legal issues

 In December 2017, Doudou Copa was sentenced to ten months in prison in Villepinte, France, for a domestic violence charge from 2010.
 A series of missed court appearances contributed to his arrest and detention.
 Following his release in mid-2018, he held a press conference in Brazzaville where he publicly apologized and announced a performance titled Doudou Chante La Femme.
 His experiences during incarceration informed the thematic content of his 2019 album Loin des Barreaux.

 Personal life

-Elanga Laka is father to three children.
+Elanga Laka is the father of three children.